Toddlers thrive on routine. It helps them feel secure and gives them a sense of mastery over their lives.

 Toddler Sleep Patterns by Age

-Your toddler’s sleeping patterns are changing all the time as they develop, and factors such as teething, illness, and big routine changes can all contribute to sleep regression, so their patterns aren’t always easy to predict.
+Your toddler’s sleeping patterns change all the time as they develop, and factors such as teething, illness, and big routine changes can all contribute to sleep regression, so their patterns aren’t always easy to predict.

 Below is what the average sleeping pattern looks like as they grow.